Værøy Airport: Airlines and destinations

 On present days, there is no scheduled flights to/from the airport.
 But the airport was served by Widerøe using de Havilland Canada DHC-6 Twin Otter in the past.
 The airline operated two trips Bodø–Røst–Værøy–Bodø on weekdays and one round trip during the weekend.
 In addition, there were two weekly trips that connected Værøy to Leknes Airport before returning to Bodø.
 The service was subsidized by the Ministry of Transport and Communications.

 Accidents and incidents

-On 19 January 1989, a Widerøe Twin Otter became uncontrollable due to turbulence during final approach to Værøy.
+On 18 January 1989, a Widerøe Twin Otter operating as Flight 836 became uncontrollable due to turbulence during final approach to Værøy.
 Control was regained when there was 80 m height above the sea.
 This incident caused the airport to be temporarily closed.

 On 12 April 1990, Widerøe Flight 839 crashed one minute after take-off, killing all five on board.
 The accident was caused by high wind speeds that exceeded the plane's structural tolerance, causing the tail rudder and vertical stabilizer to crack, and the plane to crash in the sea after eight seconds.